th-we/deskflow-wiki/Contributing.md

 - Discussion also happens on IRC: `#deskflow` or `#deskflow-dev` on [Libera Chat](https://libera.chat/)
 - Start a [new discussion](https://github.com/deskflow/deskflow/discussions) on our GitHub project.

+# Our values

+- Motivated by the community interests (not business-driven)
+- Privacy by default (e.g. update check is off by default)
+- Leading edge releases (we don't focus on supporting older systems)
+- Decisions are discussed and documented publicly with majority rule
+- Have fun; we don't need to worry about impressing anyone

 # More resources

 * [[Code Style]] - What code style you should use when contributing.